Skip to content

 Author-named ex-data keys carrying the sensitive value Substitute :rf/redacted at the assembly site, or omit the key entirely

-The framework deliberately does NOT ship a safe-throw helper — the call-site knowledge of which ex-data keys correspond to sensitive paths in this specific app is author knowledge, not framework knowledge.
-A twelve-line per-app safe-throw helper is the recommended shape; worked example at docs/guide §24.08 — Exceptions under :sensitive?.
+The framework does NOT ship a safe-throw helper — which ex-data keys correspond to sensitive paths in this specific app is app-level knowledge.
+A twelve-line per-app safe-throw helper is the recommended shape; worked example at docs/core §24.08 — Exceptions under :sensitive?.

 Removed surfaces

-Surfaces that previously lived in this matrix and have been removed.
+Surfaces removed from this matrix.
 Listed here so readers don't search for them in v1.

-redact-interceptor (public positional interceptor) EP-0015 §7 Made privacy depend on interceptor placement rather than payload ownership.
-Registration-owned :sensitive classifies event payload paths; centralized project-egress projects at egress. re-frame.privacy/redact-interceptor survives as internal router plumbing only (not façade-published).
+redact-interceptor (public positional interceptor) Registration-owned :sensitive classifies event payload paths; centralized project-egress projects at egress. re-frame.privacy/redact-interceptor survives as internal router plumbing only (not façade-published).

-Schema-attached :sensitive? / :large? as the public app-db classification route EP-0015 §8 Schemas describe shape; the frame owns durable app-db egress policy.
-Per-slot props remain the one route for owner-local schema'd data (machine / resource / HTTP-body), not a second route for frame-owned app-db.
-The boot hydrators survive as an internal migration importer.
+Schema-attached :sensitive? / :large? as the public app-db classification route Schemas describe shape; durable app-db egress policy rides the four commit-plane effects.
+Per-slot props remain the one route for owner-local schema'd data (machine / resource / HTTP-body), not a second route for durable app-db.
+The schema→registry hydrators (populate-elision-from-schemas! / populate-sensitive-from-schemas!) are removed.

-Handler-meta :sensitive? registration flag Coarse (whole-handler scope) when the data was always path-shaped.
-Replaced by Spec 015 per-path declarations.
-Handlers that were the unit of sensitivity (the rare "this whole cascade is sensitive" case) re-express by declaring the path-marks that the handler reads / writes.
+Handler-meta :sensitive? registration flag Use Spec 015 per-path declarations.
+A handler that is the unit of sensitivity (the rare "this whole run is sensitive" case) re-expresses by declaring the path-marks that the handler reads / writes.

-:rf.fx/sensitive-mode configure key (audit name) never landed Replaced by per-call {:sensitive? true} on :rf.http/managed args; the audit-era name set-trace-redaction-policy was a working-document placeholder that never landed in re-frame.core.
+:rf.fx/sensitive-mode configure key Use per-call {:sensitive? true} on :rf.http/managed args.
+The name set-trace-redaction-policy is not in re-frame.core.

-rf/safe-throw framework helper (proposed) declined Author-level concern; per-app helpers conform better to the local convention than a framework default.
-Worked-example shape lives in the docs/guide.
+rf/safe-throw framework helper Author-level concern; per-app helpers fit the local convention better than a framework default.
+Worked-example shape lives in the docs/core.

 Cross-references